The Lilies of the Field (novel): Plot

-To earn money to buy some "real food" to supplement the Spartan diet the nuns are able to provide him, Smith gets a part-time job with Livingstone, working two days a week.
-Smith can handle nearly every piece of heavy equipment Livingstone owns.
+To earn money to buy some "real food" to supplement the Spartan diet the nuns are able to provide him, Smith gets a part-time job with Livingston, working two days a week.
+Smith can handle nearly every piece of heavy equipment Livingston owns.
 Smith supplements the nuns' diet, shopping for groceries to stock up their kitchen.

 Smith (whom the nuns now call "Schmidt") helps the sisters improve their rudimentary English (only Mother Maria speaks the language well enough to converse with him) and joins them in singing and playing his guitar.

 As the weather gets too hot to work, Smith decides to take time off in the big city.
 When his money runs out, he takes a job on a wrecking crew, which involves dirty and dangerous work.
 He buys some usable items—a bathtub and some windows—then heads back to the farm to install them so the nuns at least have a proper bath in which to wash.

 Everyone is astounded that he’s returned, except Mother Maria.
 The townsfolk start to assist, delivering adobe bricks, but Smith is ever more reluctant to let them help him build "his" church.
-Even Livingstone finds an excuse to deliver some more materials.
+Even Livingston finds an excuse to deliver some more materials.
 The work goes ahead.
 The church is completed and Smith is exhausted.
 Mother Maria insists that he attend the opening Mass next day to receive proper recognition from the congregation, but Smith knows that his work is done.
 Late that night, he quietly packs up and leaves, knowing that he will not return.

 The story of "Schmidt" quickly gains legendary status.
 Tourists come to admire the church, stories are written in the press and donations are made to complete other buildings.
 A school is established for boys who have been in trouble with the law, just as the nuns wanted.
 The centerpiece of the church is a painting by Sister Albertine of Saint Benedict the Moor, who bears an uncanny resemblance to Smith.